Jaganmohan029/Conceal-In-a-Puzzle/README.md

 **Software requirements:**

    The following list includes the necessary software required for the operation of the system.
-It includes,
+It includes

       1. Python 2.7.
 (Execution)
       2. Tesseract 0.9.
       3. Numpy.